Opioid Lawsuit Lawyers

 Because of the amount of government spending that goes into combating opioid addictions and overdoses, the following pharmaceutical manufactures and distributors have been named as defendants in government-filed opioid lawsuits:

 - Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson)

 The plaintiffs in these cases allege that manufacturers and distributors violated the federal Controlled Substances Act when they failed to notify the U.S. Drug Enforcement Administration (DEA) of suspicious opioid purchases.
 These lawsuits continue to making harsh claims against the defendants, including the use of money to increase the sale of these drugs, ultimately allowing opioid abuse to become uncontrollable.

 Damages Suffered by Government Agencies

-The health and social effects of opioid abuse within society has led government agencies to seek financial reimbursement from negligent manufacturers and distributers.
+The health and social effects of opioid abuse within society led government agencies to seek financial reimbursement from negligent manufacturers and distributors.
 The estimated damages exceed $50 billion each year.
 Specific damages government agencies are seeking compensation for include:

 - Costs for additional law enforcement and medical personnel

 - Costs of prosecution and jails

 - Maintaining and staffing treatment facilities